MicrosoftDocs/cloud-adoption-framework/docs/scenarios/github-velocity/index.md

 GitHub DevSecOps installations cover many security scenarios.
 Possibilities include the following cases:

-- Developers who want to take advantage of pre-configured environments that offer security capabilities
+- Developers who want to take advantage of preconfigured environments that offer security capabilities.
-- Administrators who rely on having up-to-date, prioritized security reports at their fingertips, along with details on affected code and suggested fixes
+- Administrators who rely on having up-to-date, prioritized security reports at their fingertips, along with details on affected code and suggested fixes.
-- Streamlined organizations that need systems to automatically acquire new and uncompromised security devices when secrets are left exposed in code
+- Streamlined organizations that need systems to automatically acquire new and uncompromised security devices when secrets are left exposed in code.
-- Development teams that could benefit from automatic upgrades when newer or more secure versions of external packages become available
+- Development teams that could benefit from automatic upgrades when newer or more secure versions of external packages become available.

 For more information, see: